 The analysis relies on a sample of register data that are collected by various Belgian Social Security institutions and merged into one single database by the Belgian Crossroads Bank for Social Security (CBSS).
 These data allow reconstructing of individual labor market histories between 2003 and 2017 on a quarterly basis.
-The sample was collected to study cross-border work in Luxembourg from various perspectives.
-It consists of 125,000 individuals randomly drawn from a stratified population born between December 31, 1972, and December 31, 1990, who lived in Belgium at some point between 2006 and 2017, in a geographical area close to the border with Luxembourg.22 According to Eurostat (2022b), the Belgian Province of Luxembourg was the NUTS-2 region in the EU with the highest incidence of outgoing cross-border workers out of the employed population: 25% in 2010.
+The sample was originally collected to study cross-border work in Luxembourg from various perspectives.
+It consists of 125,000 individuals randomly drawn from a stratified population born between December 31, 1972, and December 31, 1990, who lived in Belgium at some point between 2006 and 2017, in a geographical area close to the border with Luxembourg.
+According to Eurostat (2022), the Belgian Province of Luxembourg was the NUTS-2 region in the EU with the highest incidence of outgoing cross-border workers out of the employed population: 25% in 2010.
 Within this area, cross-border work is highly concentrated in the Grand Duchy of Luxembourg.
 In 2010, 96% of all cross-border work in our sample was to Luxembourg, while in the same year 92% of the total population living in Belgium but working in Luxembourg resided in the sampled areas of the Belgian provinces of Luxembourg or Liège (INAMI, 2010).
-As explained in the Introduction, the particular selection of individuals living close to the border with Luxembourg allows us to study a novel displacement effect that is induced by labor market tightness across the border in Luxembourg.
+The particular selection of individuals living close to the border with Luxembourg allows us to study a novel displacement effect that is induced by labor market tightness across borders.